Quinton Flowers: Tampa Bay Vipers

-TSL Jousters

 Flowers was selected by the Jousters of The Spring League during its player selection draft on October 12, 2020, but did not play with the league.

 FCF Beasts

+2021 season

 Flowers signed to play for the new Fan Controlled Football league for the 2021 season on January 12, 2021.

-Flowers appeared in his debut for the Beasts in Week 1 of the 2021 season, throwing for a touchdown on his first play and scrambling for two further touchdowns as the Beasts won 48–44, beating out the Zappers.
-In Week 2, Flowers was franchise tagged by the Beasts and played against the Wild Aces though a majority of snaps were given to the Beasts, QB2 TJ Edwards.
-Flowers once again threw for a touchdown on the first Beasts play of the game and rushed for two more touchdowns as the Beasts went on to win the game 30–28.
-Flowers then in Week 3, led the Beasts to a 3–0 record against the Glacier Boyz, throwing a touchdown to recently-franchise tagged Troy Evans on the Beasts opening drive and rushing for a touchdown on the following drive.
-The Beasts, then trailing late in the second half with thirty seconds on the clock, were able to tie the game with a passing touchdown from Flowers to Salisbury, winning soon after with a successful onside conversion.
-The Beasts lost their first game in Week 4, the last game of the regular season, where Flowers threw for one touchdown.
-Finishing the regular season as the total, rushing and passing touchdowns leader.
+Flowers appeared in his debut for the Beasts in Week 1 of the 2021 season, throwing for a touchdown on his first play and scrambling for two further touchdowns as the Beasts beat the Zappers, 48–44.
+In Week 2, Flowers was franchise-tagged by the Beasts and played against the Wild Aces, though a majority of snaps were given to T.J.
+Edwards.
+Flowers once again threw for a touchdown on the first play of the game and rushed for two more touchdowns as the Beasts went on to win the game, 30–28.

+In Week 3, Flowers led the Beasts to their third straight win against the Glacier Boyz, throwing a touchdown to recently franchise-tagged Troy Evans on the opening drive and rushing for a touchdown on the following drive.
+The Beasts, then trailing late in the second half with thirty seconds on the clock, were able to tie the game with a passing touchdown from Flowers to Christian Saulsberry, winning soon after with a successful onside conversion.
+In Week 4, the Beasts failed to finish the season undefeated.
+Flowers threw for one touchdown in the loss.
+Flowers led the league with 271 rushing yards and 6 rushing touchdowns.

+In the first round of the playoffs, the Beasts faced the Glacier Boyz.
+Flowers finished the game with 26 rushing yards and 44 passing yards.
+The Beasts would go on to lose, 38–20.

 Orlando Guardians

 On March 6, 2023, Flowers signed with the Orlando Guardians of the XFL in replace of Quinten Dormady who was under league investigation.
 He joined a quarterback room containing former Denver Broncos first-round pick Paxton Lynch and another former FCF player in Deondre Francois.

+In his first game, Flowers had two attempts to sneak the ball into the endzone from the two-yard line.
+His second attempt became his first touchdown of the season.

+Flowers was removed from the roster after the 2023 season.